Company Registration

 MCA | Amendment Rules 2023 to the Indian Accounting Standards

 On April 1, 2023, the Ministry of Corporate Affairs (MCA) released a notification regarding the implementation of the Companies’ Indian Accounting Standards Amendment Rules, 2023, which will come into effect on the same date.
 The aforementioned modifications adhere to the guidelines set forth by the Institute of Chartered Accountants of India (ICAI) and the International Financial Reporting Standards (IFRS).
-They constitute a component of the government’s endeavours to harmonise the accounting standards of India with those of the international community, as well as to enhance the calibre and transparency of financial reporting within the country.
+They constitute a component of the government’s endeavors to harmonize the accounting standards of India with those of the international community, as well as to enhance the caliber and transparency of financial reporting within the country.

 In the legal matter of Alpha G184 Owners Association v.
 Magnum International Trading Company Pvt.
 Ltd.[3], a panel consisting of Justice J K Maheshwari and M. M. Sundresh expressed that adopting a meticulous and excessively technical perspective will undermine the fundamental principles of consumerism.
 The court expressed that the Consumer Protection Act possesses a commendable goal, and the legislation enacted in 2019 enables consumers to access dispute resolution forums through a highly adaptable mechanism.
 The primary objective of this initiative is to foster consumerism in the nation.
 Any technical method employed in interpreting the provisions against the customer would undermine the enactment’s underlying goal.